mcmilk/sitemap-generator/README.md

 Will generate a sitemap.xml file for the current directory and all it's subdirectires.

-The options of find are located in _sitemap.sh.options_ - there you can deselect some file types of directories.
+The options of find are located in _sitemap.sh.options_ - there you can deselect file types or directories.

-/TR 2017-01-06
+/TR 2017-02-04